 Ensure you’re covering the basics with candidates at the very least.
 Be receptive and respond to all applicants.
 Keep them engaged so that even if you’re not hiring, you’re making them advocates.

 If you’re aligning your values with your existing employees and new recruits, then you’re fostering an inclusive culture.
-This is going to lead to better staff attrition.
-In fact, LinkedIn have reported that companies investing in employer branding experience a 28% decrease in staff turnover.
+This is going to lead to better staff retention.
+In fact, LinkedIn has reported that companies investing in employer branding experience a 28% decrease in staff turnover.

 71% of companies with a clear and effective employer brand have reported improved company performance, as opposed to 45% of firms with less developed employer brands.

-If you’re looking to build an EVP from scratch, perhaps start by consulting with your wider organisation, not just the leadership.
+If you’re looking to build an EVP from scratch then be sure to consult your wider organisation – not just the leadership team – so you understand what makes them tick.
 Employee engagement surveys are a great place to start.
-Understand what makes them tick and what gets them out of bed each morning.

-Defining an employer brand is probably best developed with the marketing team – you’ve got a lot to take from the no-doubt already developed consumer brand in terms of language used in communications.
-Perhaps also do some research on what people are saying about you on social media and sites like Glassdoor.
+You’ll want to work with your marketing team to define and develop your employer brand; you can take a lot from the already-developed consumer brand in terms of tone of voice and communications.
+Do some research to discover what people are saying about you on social media and sites like Glassdoor too.

 Your marketing team may also help you turn your research into talent profiles – the HR version of customer personas.
-Talent profiles are important as you want to ensure you’re targeting the right audience with the right message.
+Talent profiles are important, helping you to ensure you’re targeting the right audience with the right message.
 From there, you can build awareness through strong SEO, social media and content marketing strategies.

 New territory: COVID-19

 While the above steps will always be of relevance, there’s one more thing to consider – the fact that the COVID-19 pandemic is continuing to have a profound impact on our lives.
 People’s values and expectations have inevitably changed, and to remain an employer of choice in a post-COVID market, brands must develop an EVP which responds to the crisis and employees’ altered priorities.